 Our Work with Partners

-There are ICA International members in the Netherlands, Germany, Spain, Ukraine and Poland who ICA:UK communicates and works with on an ongoing basis.
-In addition we have an established partnership with Initiatives of Change Switzerland, where we work together to establish and grow the practice of facilitation.
-As part of this, we collaborate regularly to offer Technology of Participation courses in Geneva.
+There are ICA International members in the Netherlands, Germany, Spain, Ukraine and France who ICA:UK communicates and works with on an ongoing basis.

 Due to the many UK volunteers who worked with ICAs in Africa during the 1980s, ICA:UK has a long connection with organisations in Africa who share similar values and principles.
 Our offer focuses on developing the capacity of these organisations to better serve the communities they reach, and to ensure that people remain at the heart of any initiative.
 All too often undervalued, these organisations and individuals are vital links between external support and local communities, supporting them to take charge of their own development.

-Mostly small and community based, these organisations are in Cote d’Ivoire, Ghana, Togo, Benin, Nigeria, Cameroon, Uganda, Kenya, Tanzania, Zambia and Zimbabwe.
+Mostly small and community based, these organisations are in Cote d’Ivoire, Ghana, Togo, Benin, Nigeria, South Africa, Uganda, Kenya, Tanzania, Zambia and Zimbabwe.

 Village Volunteers Sponsorship Scheme